tscholze/kotlin-kpi-native-blinkt/README.md

 - [x] Project setup
 - [x] Deployment to a Pi using a convenient shell script
-- [x] Control LEDs using Kotlin functions
+- [x] Control APA102 based LEDs using Kotlin functions
 - [x] Add "plugin"-system for light modes
 - [x] Control LEDs using remote computer's `curl` commands
 - [x] Control LEDs using a simple web interface